morinted/plover_theory/layout/chorded-keyboard.md

 You'll probably notice some oddities:

+- Missing keys: no "i" key, no "n", no shift, no punctuation.
 - Repeated keys: two Ts, three Ss, two Ps.
-- Missing keys: no "i" key, no "n", no shift, no punctuation.

-There are multiples of some keys because the at its core, the layout make syllables.
-A syllable, like "tot", can have the same consonant twice.

 Everything else that's missing from the keyboard will be made through chords.

+There are multiples of some keys because, at its core, the steno layout make syllables.
+A syllable, like "tot", can have the same consonant at the beginning and the end.
+In the same way, the steno keyboard has a "T" near the beginning and the end.
+The layout actually has an explicit order across all its keys.

 ### Steno Order